 The goals of this project are:

-The Arduino Nano 33 IoT, Nano Motor Carrier, Micro USB cable and single cell battery are included as part of the Arduino Engineering Kit Rev 2
+The Arduino Nano 33 IoT, Nano Motor Carrier, Micro USB cable and single cell battery are included as part of the Arduino Engineering Kit R2

 A valid MATLAB® license is needed.
 Your workplace or education institution may have a subscription.
-Alternatively, a one-year trial subscription to MATLAB® is included as part of the Arduino Engineering Kit Rev 2.
+Alternatively, a one-year trial subscription to MATLAB® is included as part of the Arduino Engineering Kit R2.

-When you connect your Arduino board, you can see the COM port in Device Manager.
+When you connect your Arduino board, you should see the COM port under Device Manager.
 By referencing the COM port, you can create a two-way data link between your computer and the Arduino device.
 For a device connected on a network, we can use an Internet Protocol (IP) address to identify it.
 In the IPv4 standard, this is written as a series of four numbers such as

 .
 By default, most routers are configured to assign a dynamic address via a Dynamic Host Configuration Protocol (DHCP).
 This means less configuration, but at the cost of the IP address changing.
-In order to reliabily address your Arduino board, you may wish to utilise a static IP address.
+In order to reliably address your Arduino board, you may wish to utilise a static IP address.
 Once a static IP address is assigned, it will stay the same.